wyhaines/content/_drafts/advent_of_code_2022_ruby_crystal_rust/day_1/day_1.md

 ### The Approach

-The approach to solving this is identical to part 1, except that instead of finding the `max` of the list, the final list should first be sorted, and the highest three values selected and summed.
+The approach to solving this puzzle is nearly identical to the approach used to solve part 1.
+The steps are as follows:

+1) read the input
+2) split it into chunks delimited by repeated newlines
+3) map each chunk into an array of integers
+4) sum the individual arrays of integers
+5) sort the list of sums
+6) take the last three elements of the list

+Here is how to make those changes to the Ruby, Crystal, and Rust solutions.

 #### Ruby solution